Bachelor of Environmental Science (Wildlife and Conservation Biology)

 - wildlife monitoring and research.

 Study alongside students and academics who share your love for wildlife and conservation, and work together on projects that reflect the real challenges facing the environment today.
-You will be part of a cohort that focuses on fieldwork and hands-on experience - from regular wildlife field trips and annual remote field studies camps, through to professional work placements within environmental agencies and opportunities to join overseas study experiences.
-Become even more globally prepared by participating in one of our many overseas conservation programs and even completing a minor in Global Engagement.
+You will be part of a cohort that prioritises fieldwork and hands-on experience – from regular wildlife field trips and annual remote field studies camps, to professional placements with environmental agencies and opportunities to study overseas.
+Become even more globally prepared by participating in one of our many overseas conservation programs, or by completing a minor in global engagement.

-Professional work placements are an important feature of this course and you’re encouraged to volunteer in local, regional and international environmental programs, which you may even get credit for.
-This strong focus on professional skills development will prepare you for an exciting career in a diverse range of industries.
-An additional six to 12 months of paid, relevant industry experience may be available through the work-integrated learning program.
+Professional work placements are an important feature of this course – you’re encouraged to volunteer in local, regional and international environmental programs, which you may even get credit for.
+This strong focus on developing your professional skills will prepare you for an exciting career in a diverse range of industries.
+An additional six to 12 months of paid, relevant industry experience may also be available through our work integrated learning program.

 Indicative student workload